 What is the process like between the band working on an album, coming to you with the concept and you producing your final work – do they give you a brief?

 No, there’s no brief or concept.
 Usually I started pretty much when they did, so quite early, when they’re rehearsing and making songs and trying out ideas.
 I’ve worked in the studio, or quite close to it.
 For ‘Moon Shaped Pool’ I was working in a kind of barn that was across a courtyard from the recording studio, and we had a wire running across and some big speakers installed in the barn.
 That was a great painting studio.
 It was in Provence and it was fucking brilliant.
 Beautiful countryside and lots of white wine.
 Sometimes Thom has some visual ideas that he’s tried to convince me of but then again, sometimes I have ideas too.
 Usually, we try to utilise our initial ideas, but they haven’t ever really worked.
 I suppose they’re a useful place to start.
 I frequently begin with a hollow sense of yawning emptiness and fear that I’ve run out of steam and my paltry abilities will be exposed to the harsh light of reality.
 It’s quite horrible.

 Strange because your art seems to always fit perfectly with the feel or sound of what the band release…

 Well, that’s always good to hear.
 I do try.
 It’s probably because I’m immersed in the music throughout.

-Have they ever rejected or been unhappy something you’ve produced?
+Have they ever rejected or been unhappy with something you’ve produced?